Katie Page: Other activities

 Page is active as a backer of several professional sports.
 She co-owns, with Harvey, the Magic Millions Thoroughbred racehorse auction house, along with four breeding studs and 1,000 racehorses.

 In 2004 Page was the first woman to be elected to the board of the National Rugby League (NRL).
 She introduced the NRL's Women in League in 2005.
 Harvey Norman sponsored the National Rugby League's State of Origin series from 1997 to 2012, and continues to sponsor the Women in League round and Indigenous All Stars match.

 Page is an active supporter of women in sports.
 For the 2013 Jeep Magic Millions 2YO Classic, she announced a special A$500,000 prize to be divided among the first four horses passing the post that were owned or leased by women.
 The special purse, called the Racing Women's Incentive Bonus, was offered again in 2014 and 2015.
-Page also signed Zara Phillips as an ambassador for the Racing Women initiative.

 In March 2015 Page announced the company's sponsorship of the Auburn Giants, a mostly female, Muslim Australian Football League team.
 In September 2015 she announced the company's sponsorship of the all-female racecar driving team of Simona de Silvestro and Renee Gracie in the 2015 Supercheap Auto Bathurst 1000.

 Page owned a share in the Byron at Byron Resort and Spa in New South Wales.
 In 2015 she was developing M3565 at Main Beach, Queensland, a luxury residential project with seven boutique apartments averaging A$17,000 per square metre.

-Personal
+Personal life

 Page and Harvey have two children.
 She is an avid badminton player.

-In 2015 Page was ranked fourth on The Australian Business Review's list of the "50 most powerful women in business".
+In 2015, Page was ranked fourth on The Australian Business Review's list of the "50 most powerful women in business".

 Net worth

-Despite their 1988 marriage, from 2013 up to and including 2020, the BRW/Financial Review assessed Harvey's wealth as an individual and did not include Page.
-From 2021, the Financial Review assessed the combined net worth of Harvey and Page jointly.
+Despite their 1988 marriage, from 2013 up to and including 2020, the BRW/Financial Review assessed Harvey's net worth as an individual and did not include Page.
+Since 2021, the Financial Review assessed the combined net worth of Harvey and Page jointly.
+The most recent review, completed in May 2025, assessed the joint wealth of Page and Harvey as A$3.82 billion, as published in the Financial Review 2025 Rich List.